TsudaKageyu/SimpleWebSearch/README.md

 =================

 An Extension for Visual Studio 2010, 2012 and 2013.
-Instant web search from the popup menu of the code editor.
+Instant web search from the code editor.